 you now own ikea

 I actually wrote (or spoke) most of this by speech-to-text to my mac via Handy (local inference, using Parakeet V3) with some light editing.
-(I realised ay a lot of ’sort ofs’ and ‘you knows)
+(I realise I say a lot of ’sort ofs’ and ‘you knows')

 I saw this pretty funny tweet on how there is an inverse correlation between the pricing of housing and computer storage.